eea/eea.mailexpander/README.rst

     permittedSender -- Email, patterns and 2 preset strings: 'members', 'owners' owner -- DN pointing to a ldap user

+Starting with 23 September 2014, this program will inherit senders from roles upper in the inheritance chain.

 Usage/Installation
 ------------------

 To configure the sendmail see docs/SENDMAIL.rst

+To test the program, run it with the -t switch (this will not send any email) and look for the return code with the "echo $?" bash command.

 Unit testing
 ------------